 Rent vs. Buy: Five Essential Tool Evaluation Criteria for Pros

-When in the rent vs buy dilemma, many pros default to purchasing tools, believing they offer a superior long-term investment.
+When in the rent vs buy dilemma, many construction pros default to purchasing tools, believing they offer a superior long-term investment.
 Often, they are right.
-However, there are a variety of factors that can make renting a tool from a business like The Home Depot’s Tool Rental Center a better financial proposition.
+However, there are a variety of factors that can make renting a construction tool from a business like The Home Depot’s Tool Rental Center a better financial proposition.

-So how can you gauge which tools are better to rent than buy?
+So how can you gauge which construction tools are better to rent than buy?
 The following questions can help you resolve your rent vs buy dilemma and taking a more informed and effective decision.

 - How long do you need the tool for?